 Supporting a loved one

 Having an eating disorder can be very scary and isolating.
-People may be too ashamed to speak up, so it is important for others to be aware of the signs and reach out if worried about a loved one.
+People may be too embarrassed to speak up, so it is important for others to be aware of the signs and reach out if worried about a loved one.

 If you suspect someone you know may be struggling, consider the following: